neherlab/pangraph/docs/docs/pypangraph/t04-core-synteny.md

 pangraph export gfa --no-duplicated --minimum-depth 15 plasmids.json -o plasmids_core.gfa
 ```

-Moreover we can save the block colors that we used in the previous plot in a csv file, that can be loaded by Bandage to color the blocks.
+Moreover, we can save the block colors that we used in the previous plot in a csv file, that can be loaded by Bandage to color the blocks.

 ```python
 pd.Series(block_color, name="Colour").to_csv("block_colors.csv")